Old Howard

 The fare at the rebuilt Old Howard was initially drawing room comedies, Shakespeare, and ballet.
 Many of greatest stars of the stage played here, including Sarah Bernhardt, William MacReady, and members of the famous Booth family, including Edwin (whose playbill appears here courtesy of Donald and Eleanor) and young John Wilkes Booth, who played Hamlet at the Howard before becoming famous for a more nefarious deed in Washington in 1865.

 Scollay Square's role in the Abolitionist movement has been well documented in Always Something Doing.
 (William Lloyd Garrision published THE LIBERATOR here, and several buildings along Cornhill were said to have secret rooms in which runaway slaves hid as part of their trip along the underground railroad).
 Thanks to a web site devoted to the Boston Women's Heritage Trail, we learned that Sarah Parker Remond, the grand-daughter of a free black who fought in the American Revolution, committed her first act of public resistance at the Howard Athenaeum.
 In 1853, Remond, who lived in Salem, had purchased tickets by mail for a performance at the Howard.
 When she arrived, the theater would not seat her in the seats she had paid for but, instead, made her sit in the segregated gallery.
-She refused, departed, and later sued the theater, winning $500 in damages.
-Remond went on to become an international anti-slavery lecturer.
-(Courtesy Boston Women's Heritage Trail)
+She refused and sued the theater and, remarkably for the times, won $500 in damages.
+Remond went on to become an international anti-slavery lecturer and, after the Civil War, raised funds for former slaves.
+This remarkable woman later became a doctor in Italy.
+(Photo courtesy Boston Women's Heritage Trail) Just like today, you might have needed a lawyer to protect you during and act of public resistance.
+A Houston criminal defense lawyer could assist you if you were arrested during protest of your civil rights.

 Beginning with the Irish in the 1840s immigrants began arriving in great numbers to Boston.
 The Brahmins and bluebloods made haste for the upper parts of Beacon Hill and then Boston's new Back Bay.
 This forced businesses in Scollay Square to adjust to their new clientele.
 The Boston Athenaeum was no exception.
 This ad, from August of 1868, signals the theater's switch from Shakespeare and Mozart to Burlesque.
 The managers never looked back.